-June 19, 2018
+June 12, 2019

-The following discussion and analysis of Semitropic Water Storage District financial performance provides an overview of the financial activities for the fiscal years ended December 31, 2017 and 2016.
-This information is presented in conjunction with the basic audited financial statements and accompanying notes, which follow this section.
+The following discussion and analysis of Semitropic Water Storage District financial performance provides an overview of the financial activities for the fiscal years ended December 31, 2018 and 2017.
+This information is presented in conjunction with the basic audited combined financial statements and accompanying notes, which follow this section.